 Our public drinking water supply schemes have been affected by the same climatic conditions as those impacting farming and other businesses in the Great Southern area.

-Carting occurs across the State when needed for small towns with a local water scheme that relies heavily on rainfall.
+Carting occurs across the State when needed for small towns where the local water scheme relies heavily on rainfall.

 When water sources reach a low level, water carting is considered the most cost-effective solution, as often there are only a small number of properties, and the cost to connect to a larger scheme far exceeds the cost of temporary carting.

 Once the town’s own water supply begins to recover, carting will stop and the town is again supplied through its own local scheme.

 Drinking water carting has started, or is scheduled to start, to the following towns:

 The water supply scheme in Denmark is not connected to a wider water supply network of pipelines like many other towns in the region.
 This means the town is currently reliant on rainfall into its dam for drinking water

 Denmark has recorded 3 of the driest years on record since 2014.
 This year is also tracking to be one of the driest years on record.
 This has resulted in significantly less water running into Quickup Dam – Denmark’s primary water source.

 The long-term average streamflow into Quickup dam is about 2,000 million of litres per year.
 This year the dam is tracking to receive the lowest streamflow on record, with only around 300 million litres of water received so far.